scalabl3/pubnub-design-patterns/_posts/2018-10-08-Message-Metadata.md

 The publishing out can be controlled based on date/time of the original message or other mechanisms, for instance, you may decide only to publish out new results if it's within a certain time period.

+Adding comments will add a comment counter, and be published to the comments channel for the message.
+When you click or tap on that message, then you can call PubNub history to retrieve all the messages and comments for that message.

 ## History, Scrolling & On Demand ##

 When scrolling up/down through history, getting the latest metadata on demand is also valuable.
 This allows for